Aggravated Assault with a Deadly Weapon

 - Lack of intent – in all cases, prosecutors must prove you acted in a deliberate manner and with intent.
 If your actions were misinterpreted, you were coerced or fearful for your safety, you may have acted in a manner that was instinctive instead of deliberate.
 For example, if you had a weapon and you pointed the weapon, but your actions were not directed at the alleged victim and the alleged victim was not injured, the prosecutor may have a challenging time proving that you acted with criminal intent.

 Building A Strong Defense

-Your defense attorney will want to hear your account of the incident, and anything that happened leading up to the moment you were charged with aggravated assault with a deadly weapon.
+Your Fort Worth criminal defense attorneys will want to hear your account of the incident, and anything that happened leading up to the moment you were charged with aggravated assault with a deadly weapon.
 Your lawyer needs to hear every detail so that they do not miss an important bit of information that could lead to establishing your innocence.

 For example, it is hard to defend against road rage charges; your car would be considered a deadly weapon.
 However, if the driver of another vehicle was trying to force you off the road, then it is possible they should be the ones facing charges and you would be considered a victim.
 Therefore, it is so important for you to seek immediate advice from an attorney after your arrest.
 The less you say to law enforcement after your arrest, the better off you may be overall.
 DO NOT answer questions from law enforcement without the guidance of an experienced criminal defense attorney.